FAQs from BUSM I Students

 in a variety of diverse Boston communities.

 - Are their opportunities in industrialized countries as well as developing countries?
-Students can participate in international electives in both the first and third world internationally.
+Students can participate in global health electives in both the first and third world internationally.
 Many medical schools overseas will take direct applications from U.S. medical students without an affiliation in place.
 In some instances, students have arranged research projects with an international medical school, but this requires a significant amount of advanced planning.
-NOTE: The IH Summer Scholarship supports medical student projects in developing countries only.
+NOTE: The GH Summer Scholarship supports medical student projects in developing countries only.

 V. Feedback from Other Medical Students